Mayvena/Citadel/README.md

 Additional consideration: think of a way to detect the location of mobile devices, connected to the network - this will allow to contextualize the mobile version of the interface.
 E.g. use a common lightswitch button in the interface that controls the local light segment.

+### Module _Mousedroid_

+This module controls mobile units around the home - like lawnmowers, vacuum cleaners, moping units, etc. Uses the Rover variant of Ardupilot open source software and a combination of GPS navigation and radiobeacon triangulation, as well as environment mapping algorithm and user-set coordinates of the area of activity.

+### Module _Area_

+Interface module, used to set up zones for the activities of the various mobile uints, e.g. the garden for the lawnmower etc.

 A similar open source project to check out: https://www.openhab.org/

 ## Hardware modules